hidao80/chrome-extension-sample/readme.md

 1. Download the Zip file.
 2. Extract the downloaded Zip file.
-3. Open a Chrome compatible browser (e.g. Chrome, Edge, Brave, Chromium) and go to the [Extensions page in Settings](chrome://extensions/).
+3. Open a Chrome compatible browser (e.g. Chrome, Edge, Brave, Chromium) and go to the Extensions page in Settings. <chrome://extensions/>
 4. Enable "Developer Mode".
 5. Click "Extract and Load" and select the folder "chrome_extension_sample" for the extracted extension from the dialog.